Slot-BERT: Self-supervised Object Discovery in Surgical Video: Experiments and Results

 We first trained the models on the MICCAI and Cholec datasets.
 Training duration was 80 epochs for MICCAI and 100 epochs for Cholec.
 Performance of these models was then tested on all annotated frames from the MICCAI and Cholec testing sets.
 Next, we tested performance in an unsupervised transfer learning scenario.
 We used the MICCAI pre-trained weights as the original model, fine-tuned them on the Cholec training data for 10 epochs and measured performance on the Cholec testing set.
 To measure how well the learned object-centric representations generalize to novel, unseen databases without additional training we measured zero-shot segmentation performance by using the MICCAI trained models to segment testing sets in the EndoVis, Cholec, and Thoracic datasets.

-All models were trained with the first 5 frames of each clip, even when the clips had longer sequences.
-For testing, each video was repeatedly processed by the trained model three times to calculate an average score and standard deviation, ensuring that any potential instabilities in the model's outputs were accounted for~\citep{wu2023slotdiffusion}.
+For testing, videos were processed by the trained model three times to calculate an average score and standard deviation, ensuring that any potential instabilities in the model's outputs were accounted for~\citep{wu2023slotdiffusion}.
+Five processing repetitions were used in ablation studies.

-Finally, we tested performance on longer frame sequences of 7, 11, and 30 frames and evaluated a variation of our model on longer sequences by duplicating the \gls{tst} module as a \textit{next-slot initializer}.
+For testing sequences longer than the training context window, we adopt an online recurrent inference strategy with a sliding window.
+In addition, we evaluate a variant of our model that extends temporal reasoning to longer sequences by duplicating the \gls{tst} module and using it as a \textit{next-slot initializer}.